UncleCeiling/BitBurner/.contracts/contracts.md

 4. Repeat until win or highest index is 0

 ### "Merge Overlapping Intervals"

-You are attempting to solve a Coding Contract.
-You have 15 tries remaining, after which the contract will self-destruct.

 Given the following array of arrays of numbers representing a list of intervals, merge all overlapping intervals.